The Evil One: Contemporaneous

+After meeting with and attempting to interview Erickson on two separate occasions during the singer's visit to London, Nick Kent wound up subtitling his article for New Musical Express "I Talked with a Zombie."
+Kent, a fan of all the 13th Floor Elevators and Blieb Alien material, had been privy to the demo tapes that preceded the album.
+Soured by Erickson's erratic demeanor, Kent reported that whereas the demos "sound alive with menacing magnificence," he called the album "tame and rather insignificant" in comparison, having "production that makes Erickson sound like a side-show freak spewing forth Hammer-horror mind-scrambles."

+Botched interviews notwithstanding, the album received some favorable reviews upon its release.
+Sandy Robertson of Sounds called it "Led Zeppelin for psychotics."
+Closer to home, Dallas-based disc jockey George Gimarc hailed the UK edition as an "album of swamp-riddled songs" while praising CBS's two Aliens singles with their non-album B-sides as well.

+Retrospective

-The album is considered by many critics to be an eccentric cult classic.
-Pitchfork reviewer Jason Heller called the album "brilliant. ...
+Though not widely heard at the time of its release, the album grew to be an eccentric cult classic in the following decades.
+In retrospective journalism, Pitchfork reviewer Jason Heller called the album "brilliant. ...
 In a spasms of feral, lip-twisted fury, he snarls about demons, zombies, vampires, ghosts, and demons again with all the intensity of a rabies victim."
 Heller noted that Erickson's interest in horror and sci-fi imagery drew comparisons with the progressive hard rock of Blue Öyster Cult and Alice Cooper, as well as punk rock.
+Mark Deming of AllMusic wrote that "The Evil One shows just how strong a rocker (Erickson) could be – and how good a band he could put together.
+Great stuff, and certainly the best representation of Roky's "latter-day punk" period."

 Austin Chronicle writer Scott Schinder called Erickson's 1980s albums, released after his half-decade involuntary stay in a Texas psychiatric hospital, "the clearest glimpse into his raging musical soul."
 He described The Evil One as "the mother lode.
 It's the disc on which Erickson comes across most clear-eyed, and the source of many of his best-loved solo songs."
-Billboard writer Morgan Enos said that The Evil One "brims over with propulsive bangers about harrowing visions. ...
-Every moment slams with a galvanic precision."
-Mark Demin of AllMusic wrote that "The Evil One shows just how strong a rocker (Erickson) could be -- and how good a band he could put together.
-Great stuff, and certainly the best representation of Roky's "latter-day punk" period."
-Rolling Stone writer Hank Shteamer called the album "soulful and assured," noting that Erickson seemed fully at home even on the darkest material.
 Tony Bennett of the Duluth News Tribune noted that Erickson's personal troubles did not diminish the passion and intensity of his music, saying that "while his songs are unusual, indeed, the man could sing like a banshee. ...
 His voice possesses the traits that the greatest rock singers own.
-Energy, passion, good pitch, soul -- he's got it all."
+Energy, passion, good pitch, soul – he's got it all."